More than 190 door supervisors were inspected during a London borough-wide operation last week.

 The Metropolitan Police led the operation, supported by Security Industry Authority investigators and local police units, which took place on Friday and Saturday [24-25 Feb].

 The operation was part of the Met’s Operation Condor, which saw officers deployed across all London boroughs to crack down on licensing issues such as unlicensed door staff and non-compliance with liquor licences.
+Along with commercial cleaning and maintenance, these are aspects that can be quite serious if left unchecked.

 The SIA supported inspections that took place at 72 licensed venues in eight boroughs: Barking and Dagenham, Barnet, Greenwich, Hackney, Hammersmith and Fulham, Haringey, Kensington and Chelsea, Lewisham, Southwark and Westminster.